The Road to Conviction

 Suddenly, I saw a heap of stones that caught my eye.
 The collection of relics was comprised of a series of white pillars, all different heights and forming a circle around a statue resting on a rectangular stone plinth.
 All the pieces were numbered.
 The statue was of two hugging figures wearing himations.
 Their embrace looked sad, almost as if it had arisen from the depths of despair.
 These historical gems rested on a platform about a palm’s length above the ground.
 Its surface was covered with short perennial plants whose green had been tempted by darkness.

 I resumed my stroll.
 Walking had proven more effective than any drug in clearing my head.
 Then, however, I started to feel as though something was off.
-It seemed to me that the statues on the ...Read more
+It seemed to me that the statues on ...Read more

 Echoes of Nostalgia